peteroupc/peteroupc.github.io/randomgendoc.md

      |          curved surfaces", Physics in Medicine & Biology 32(10), 1987.
      |      - f: Takes two parameters (u and v) and returns
      |        a 3-element array expressing
-     |        a 3-dimensional position at the given point.
+     |        a 3-dimensional position at the specified point.
      |      - bounds: Two 2-element arrays expressing bounds
      |        for u and v.
 Of the form [[umin, umax], [vmin,
      |        vmax]].
      |      - ngrad: Takes two parameters (u and v) and returns
      |        the norm of the gradient (stretch factor)
-     |        at the given point.
+     |        at the specified point.
 Can be None, in which
      |        the norm-of-gradient is calculated numerically.
      |      - gmax: Maximum norm-of-gradient
      |        for entire surface.